-Object shopping is transparent across RDBMSs.
-In other words, you can shop objects from Oracle into Sybase, for example.
+Object Shopping is transparent across RDBMSs.
+For example, you can shop objects from Oracle into SQL Server.